 The legislation requires that we maintain registers containing the details and copies of all maps and statements and declarations lodged with the authority.

-The current registers of highways statements and declarations and landowner statements are available for inspection on-line or by contacting the definitive map team, using the enquiry form on the right hand side of the page.
+The current registers of highways statements and declarations and landowner statements are available for inspection online.